 More Than Politics On The Line For Voters With Preexisting Conditions

-In battleground states, from Georgia to Arizona, the Affordable Care Act — and concerns over protecting preexisting conditions — loom over key races for Congress and the presidency.
+In swing states from Georgia to Arizona, the Affordable Care Act — and concerns over protecting preexisting conditions — loom over key races for Congress and the presidency.

 "I can't even believe it's in jeopardy," says Noshin Rafieei, a 36-year-old from Phoenix.
 "The people that are trying to eliminate the protection for individuals such as myself with preexisting conditions, they must not understand what it's like."